 Academic Citations

-If you use WWT in scholarly work, the canoncial project reference to cite is Rosenfield et al. 2018.
+If you use WWT in scholarly work, the canonical project reference to cite is Rosenfield et al. 2018.
 The canonical reference for the TOAST projection underlying WWT’s all-sky spherical visualizations is McGlynn et al. 2019.
 You are also encouraged to cite and/or acknowledge the data sets underlying any WWT-based visualizations involved in your work.

 Data Credits